 I used to hate project budgeting.

-Because I was afraid I’d make a horrible error with the numbers.
+I was afraid I’d mess up the numbers.

 Until I built my own project budget template.